jorgehrique/event-driven-factorial/README.md

 # Event-driven Factorial

-Educational proprose system to process multiple requests to calculate factorial.<br>
+Educational propose system to process multiple requests to calculate factorial.<br>
 I use this repo to learn and validate a lot of things like load tests, optimizations and autoscaling.

 ## Getting Started